rootasjey/metrix-fitbit/README.md

 * Heart rate sensor
 * **GPS location** for the weather

-No data is keep nor send to first or third parties entities, companies or individuals.
+No data is kept nor send to first or third parties entities, companies or individuals.
 You can check by looking at the source code.

 When installing the clock face, it'll ask you for these permissions.
 You can deny all, some or none.
 The non-functional activities metrics won't show on the clock face in that case.

 ## Ionic vs. Versa

-Soon.
+The clock face support both Ionic & Versa with a layout adaptation.

 ## Settings